The Bankrate promise

-Here’s how to tap the account when it finally comes time to start paying college tuition and some guidance for taking optimum advantage of it.
+Here’s how to tap the account when it finally comes time to start using it and some guidance for taking optimum advantage of it.

-5 tips for making qualified withdrawals on your 529
+6 tips for making qualified withdrawals from your 529

 The 529 plan explicitly states that earnings can be withdrawn from the account tax-free “when used for qualified education expenses of the designated beneficiary, such as tuition, fees, books, as well as room and board at an eligible education institution,” according to the IRS.